chipsalliance/tac/projects/README.md

 ### Requirements to become a Sandbox project:

-1. The project must complete an application based upon the [project application template](./PROJECT_APPLICATION_TEMPLATE.md), copy it to the [sandbox](sandbox) directory, and open a PR against the TSC repo with the `tsc-meeting` and `sandbox-application` labels.
+1. The project must complete an application in the form of a `.yml` file in this directory, and open a PR against the TSC repo with the `tsc-meeting` and `sandbox-application` labels.
 1. The project must join a TSC meeting to present its proposal.
 1. TSC must approve the application as a Sandbox project by majority vote.